sst/sst/www/docs/constructs/AppSyncApi.md

 #### For a specific data source

-Allow one of the data source to access S3.
+Allow one of the data sources to access S3.

 ```js {11}
 const api = new AppSyncApi(this, "GraphqlApi", {